Kadeko/VRCBreeze/Documentation/INSTRUCTIONS.md

 1) Drag `VRCBreeze.prefab` inside your Avatar.

 > [!IMPORTANT]
-> - **Do not unpack it.**
+> - **Do not unpack it.
+Unpacking prefab will cause problems in future updates.
+Only do this, if you know what you are doing!**

 3) Assign `Wind Anchor`.
 That can be your Hips, Spine, Head or anything in your Avatar's Armature!
+Wind Anchor will be used in rotating Wind Direction.

 4) Assign any bone you would like to move around by wind in `Bone Objects`.

 > [!IMPORTANT]
-> - Do not assign every child bone that is under the root!!
+> - Do not assign every child bone that is under the root bone!
+You can still use any child bone in the root, as long as you are only using one.

 > [!TIP]
 > - With 1.3.2+ version, you can use "Quick Setup" tool that allows you to drag multiple bones at once!